ROCm/rocm-install-on-linux/docs/reference/system-requirements.rst

     "Ubuntu 20.04.6", "5.15", "✅"
     "Ubuntu 20.04.5", "5.15", "✅"

-:sup:`3` Oracle is only supported with MI300X
+:sup:`3` Oracle Linux is only supported with MI300X

 Virtualization support
 =============================================